-This project, in the bid phase, involves construction of a 9,722 as f addition to the Mathematical Sciences Research Institute (MSRI) building and renovation of 3,755 asf in the building.
+This project, which is presently under construction, involves construction of a 9,722 asf addition to the Mathematical Sciences Research Institute (MSRI) building and renovation of 3,755 asf in the building.
 The addition includes an auditorium and other meeting, commons, office, and support space.
 The library will be expanded in the existing building.
-The project is funded from \$9,000,000 in campus non-State funds provided to the campus by MSRI.
+The project is funded from \$11,200,000 in campus non-State funds provided to the campus by MSRI.
 Completion is expected in 2005-06.